ipopescu/docs/source/docs/casper/concepts/design/highway.md

 Nodes must cite the latest unit received from every node, including their latest unit.
 If a validator does not follow the process and thus equivocates, their bid gets deactivated.
 However, the validator is not slashed.
 When a node equivocates, it can still send units but may not be a validator.

-The Highway protocol proceeds in rounds, also called eras, with a minimum round length.
+The Highway protocol proceeds in rounds with a minimum round length.
 Different nodes can use different round lengths, and ratios of round lengths are always powers of 2.
 Highway is a partially synchronous protocol because it is not bound to a specific time set in advance, and the network can adjust to delays.
 Thus, the protocol guarantees partially synchronous liveness.
+Multiple rounds form an era.

 ## Block Finalization